-Seniors have skillfully handled life’s highs and lows and made it to their senior years successfully.
+Seniors have skillfully handled life’s highs and lows and made it to their golden years successfully.
 This would have involved lots of self-care, preventive measures, and necessary steps to ensure a healthy mind and body in all phases of their life.

 Is this the time for them to abandon everything they have achieved through all these years?
 Certainly, not!

 Many elderly people believe that since they have sailed through many years of life’s challenges, they can now enjoy the liberty and throw caution to the winds, particularly when it is about protecting oneself from UV rays.
 This belief is erroneous, simply because no one knows how long they will live.

 The average lifespan of humans has increased dramatically in the last few decades.
 According to the 2016 Canadian Census, Canadians aged 65 and above represented nearly 17% of the country’s population, which was up from 13% in 2001.
 Plus, a Statistics Canada report suggests that workers above the age of 55 years will make up over 25% of Canada’s total workforce by the year 2036.
 Furthermore, many studies have shown that skin cancer is predominantly a disease of the elderly.

 The Risk of Skin Cancer Later in Life

 While skin cancer is the most common cancer in Canada, both the incidence and mortality rates for skin cancer, especially melanoma, are highest in older Canadians, compared to their younger counterparts.
 Several reports have also suggested that over 50% of skin-cancer-related fatalities occur in people aged above 65 years.
 In simpler words, the longer humans live, the higher their odds of developing skin cancer – and the highest their risk of dying from this disease.